spatie/ssh/README.md

 ### Uploading & downloading files and directories

-You can upload files & directories to a host using `scp` as such:
+You can upload files & directories to a host using:

 ```php
 Ssh::create('user', 'host')->upload('path/to/local/file', 'path/to/host/file');